Skip to content

 When will I be able to buy a new Skoda Kodiaq from Motorpoint?

-With the new model set to go on sale in early 2024, you should start to see nearly new examples landing at Motorpoint stores before the end of next year.
+With the new model on sale from April 2024, you should start to see nearly new examples landing at Motorpoint stores in the next few months.
 Check out our range of used Skoda Kodiaq cars for sale if you need a practical, spacious SUV right now.